Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 Your Account is setup by Imburse upon registration.

 ### Account Security Keys
-When your Account was initially setup by Imburse you would have been issued with an Account Security Keys to allow you to access the APIs.
+When your Account was initially setup you would have been issued with an Account Security Key to allow you to access the APIs.

-You can setup as many additional Account Security Keys as you require.
+You can setup additional Account Security Keys as you require.

-**<mark>Important - Creating an Account Security Key will generate you Public Key and Private Key values.
-The Private Key value cannot be retrived after creation<br/>so it's important this is stored somewhere safe.</mark>**
+**<mark>Important - Creating an Account Security Key will generate your Public Key and Private Key values.
+The Private Key value cannot be retrived after creation<br/>so it's important this is safely stored.</mark>**

+##### Account Roles
+The capabilies of an Account Security Key are dependent on the **Account Roles** that are assigned to it.
+The following table shows the **Account Roles** that are available:

+Account Role Name | Description
+-|-
+`acc.g.super` | Account Gobal Admin - Global read + write access to all aspects of Accounts `acc.r` | Account Management read access
+`acc.a` | Account Management read + write access
+`acc.key.r` | Security Key Management read access `acc.key.a` | Security Key Management read + write access
+`acc.t.r` | Tenant Management read access
+`acc.t.a` | Tenant Management read + write access

+An Account Security Key can have multiple roles assigned to provide the access needed.

+##### Adding an Account Security Key
+When adding a Security Key, the response from the API will contain the new Private Key value.
+This Private Key will only be issued once and should be stored securely.

+When choosing the roles to apply to a Security Key, only select the minimum to satisfy the requirements of the intended purpose.

 ##### Deleting an Account Security Key
 Deleting a Key will immediately revoke access to ALL APIS.